Nagendrap0034/CMOSCircuitDesign-Sky130nm/README.md

 <img width="1162" height="461" alt="Screenshot 2025-10-03 204044" src="https://github.com/user-attachments/assets/d06ee6da-3467-41cb-8a0e-280b15faae56" />

 ### L3 Smart SPICE simulation for device variations
-Now we will be doing the SPICE simulation for device variations, and prove the robustness of CMOS inverter inspite of different extreme conditions.</br>
+Do the SPICE simulation for device variations, and prove the robustness of CMOS inverter inspite of different extreme conditions.</br>
-We will see the characteristics for Strong PMOS and week NMOS, this means PMOS width is wider and it has least resistance.
+We see the characteristics for Strong PMOS and week NMOS, this means PMOS width is wider and it has least resistance.
 Also for weak PMOS and strong PMOS, that means the width of NMOS is more than PMOS and it has least resitance.</br>

 <img width="1148" height="339" alt="Screenshot 2025-10-03 224857" src="https://github.com/user-attachments/assets/398d01a6-ffc4-4a10-86a8-3907d3214b69" />
 <img width="594" height="436" alt="Screenshot 2025-10-03 224935" src="https://github.com/user-attachments/assets/41b1f2f6-c4ba-4c71-a8e6-d1fc8e3b4844" />